IsaacLopezSanchez/IsaacLopezSanchez.github.io/index.md

     how the game Blackjack works as I played it once but never really understand it.
 I also really liked this lab because I had a great lab partner that really helped me get a better understanding of coding.
+    I was also able to refer back to this one when I needed help with my other codes.

 * Lab 12
       Lab 12, was one of my favorite lab although it is new it really